endroid/property-access/README.md

 "band.member[address.street=Abbey Road].firstName".
 This functionality makes
 it easier to retrieve properties without the need for looping through values.

+Great advantage of this approach is the possibility of specifying conditional mapping via configuration instead of code.

 ## Installation

 Use [Composer](https://getcomposer.org/) to install the library.